 Have you ever considered a career as a chemical engineer in the pharmaceutical industry?
 As the pharmaceutical industry continues to grow rapidly, more and more life science companies are in need of chemical engineers as they play an integral part in the drug development process.
 However, since most roles require in-depth knowledge and extensive experience, so getting your foot in the door can prove challenging.

 So, how do you get a job as an engineer in the pharmaceutical industry?
-Below we will walk you through some of the most commonly asked questions by those looking to break into the pharmaceutical industry.
+Below we explore some of the most commonly asked questions by those looking to break into the pharmaceutical industry as a chemical engineer.